 In general, all documents will be imported into the MAXQDA project file, meaning the original file remains in place.
 You can modify or delete the original file without affecting the imported document in MAXQDA.
 This concept holds a great advantage over other QDA software, in which the primary files are constantly at risk of being modified “from the outside.”

 With MAXQDA you can connect audio or video files to their transcriptions and import PDF and image files, which means that the “one project = one file” concept is not always optimal.
 If you were working with many audio/video, image, or PDF files, for example, your project file would quickly become very large, which would slow down processes in MAXQDA and make it almost impossible to move the file.

-For this reason, MAXQDA does not save audio and video files in the project file and imported PDF and image files only up to a certain size (default setting 5 Megabytes).
-Instead they are saved in an external folder.
+For this reason, MAXQDA does not save audio and video files in the project file and also PDF and image files lager than 5 Megabytes (default setting) are not imported.
+Instead, they are saved in an external folder.
 You won’t notice any difference in the way you work with the documents in MAXQDA; the icons in the “Document Browser” look just like they would if the documents were saved in the project file.

 You can also set the location where external files are to be saved.
 If you do not change it, the default location for all external files will be as follows:

 - for portable license installations: [MAXQDA 2022 Files]MAXQDA_Externals

 - for Windows normal license installations: [My documents]MAXQDA_Externals